OrquestraCD/cfn-tf-custom-types/docs/mysql.md

 ## Configuration

 To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/mysql**.
-The below arguments may be included as the key/value or JSON properties in the secret or metadata object:
+The below arguments may be included as the key/value or JSON properties in the secret:

 * `endpoint` - (Required) The address of the MySQL server to use.
 Most often a "hostname:port" pair, but may also be an absolute path to a Unix socket when the host OS is Unix-compatible.
 * `tls` - (Optional) The TLS configuration.
 One of `false`, `true`, or `skip-verify`.
 Defaults to `false`.